skbkontur-ke/options/README.md

 ## Contributing

-Add safe methods into `Option.TValue.cs` if possible.
-That allows simplier upcasts.
+Add safe methods into `Option.TValue.cs` if simple upcasts by specifing one generic argument are possible.